AVENGERS (RE)ASSEMBLED1 of 12

 That was the state of things back in July 2004 when Brian Michael Bendis started his run on Avengers, with issue #500.
-Flash forward nearly a decade later, and Marvel has solicited 11 issues of nine different Avengers titles for the month of February 2013 Avengers, New Avengers, Uncanny Avengers, Avengers Assemble, Secret Avengers (pictured), Avengers Arena, Young Avengers, Dark Avengers and Marvel Universe: Avengers: Earth's Mightiest Heroes, based on the recently completed animated series that has adapted Bendis-written stories.
+Flash-forward over a decade later, and Marvel has maintained multiple Avengers titles for years.

 During Bendis's run, the Avengers expanded into a bustling Marvel franchise rivaling the X-Men.
-Sure, there were often more than one Avengers title pre-Bendis West Coast Avengers, Avengers Solo but in recent years, multiple new series were not only introduced, but managed to stick around, and are continuing on in the expansive Marvel NOW! revamp.
+Sure, there were often more than one Avengers title pre-Bendis - West Coast Avengers, Avengers Solo - but in the years following Bendis taking on the franchise, the number of Avengers titles reached unprecedented levels.

 But he also paid a lot of attention to characters that had been created in recent years, and made sure that they didn't fade into obscurity.

-He also created new characters of his own, most notably S.H.I.E.L.D.'s Maria Hill, who was portrayed on the big-screen in this past summer's Avengers film by Cobie Smulders.
+He also created new characters of his own, including S.H.I.E.L.D.'s Maria Hill, who has been portrayed on the big-screen by Cobie Smulders.

-Kang the Conqueror showed up in the initial story arc of the "Heroic Age" era Avengers, but was first seen actually asking the Avengers for help.
+Kang the Conqueror appeared in the initial story arc of the "Heroic Age" era Avengers, but was first seen actually asking the Avengers for help.
 The shape-shifting Skrulls returned, but as a bigger threat than ever, leading to the slow burn of Marvel event Secret Invasion.
-Ultron resurfaced in Mighty Avengers, but this time took the form of a lady the Wasp, specifically.
-(Loki was also a woman for a while.)

 Osborn also led his own Avengers team, the Dark Avengers, as the Captain America/Iron Man hybrid Iron Patriot.
-It all came undone in a big way during Siege, but Osborn came back for revenge with a new New Avengers (and a new H.A.M.M.E.R. to boot) last year in Avengers and New Avengers.
+It all came undone in a big way during Siege, but Osborn has since returned multiple times.

-But while mainstay Avengers like Cap, Thor, Iron Man, Carol Danvers, Hawkeye and Black Widow all played major roles during his run, Bendis also opened up the boundaries, allowing characters like Iron Fist, Doctor Strange, Spider-Woman, Daredevil and Thing to join, all veteran Marvel characters, but ones never previously closely associated with the Avengers.
+But while mainstay Avengers like Cap, Thor, Iron Man, Carol Danvers, Hawkeye and Black Widow all played major roles during his run, Bendis also opened up the boundaries, allowing characters like Iron Fist, Doctor Strange, Spider-Woman, Daredevil and Thing to join - all veteran Marvel characters, but ones never (or rarely) previously closely associated with the Avengers.

 Luke Cage (along with his wife, Jessica Jones, and their child, Danielle) made one of the biggest impacts, eventually becoming the leader of the New Avengers, and the owner of Avengers Mansion.